jagrvargen/holberton-system_engineering-devops/README.md

 Script 16: Delete all files in cwd that end in ~

 Script 17: Create the directories welcome/ welcome/to and welcome/to/holberton without using multiple arguments

+Script 18: List all files in the cwd separated by commas.
+Directory names end with '/'.
+Files that begin with '.' are listed.
+The listings are alpha ordered except for '.' and '..' which come at the beginning.
+Only digits and letter are used to sort and digits come first.